joe-reed/adr-tips/README.md

 If you find yourself answering a whole other question in the context of your ADR, it could be time for a separate ADR.

 ### Keep context value-neutral 😐
-It’s possible that things that are negatives in the current context could be positives in a different context.
+It's possible that things that are negatives in the current context could be positives in a different context.
 List facts and allow readers to decide if they are pros or cons.

 This tip is more flexible; pros and cons lists can be okay if sticking to objective truths, but question your assumptions.
 Is something "bad" because of commonly held best practices that could change in the future?
 If so, say so!